 - Floor yoga plex x6-8/side

 - Squat to stand with reach x6-8/side

-Having sufficient mobility specifically through the ankles, hips and thoracic spine is not only important for your posture but for keeping injuries at bay, rehabilitation and to set your body up in a good position to train.
-Understanding mobility has its time and place is important, and next week we’ll look at how stability exercises can be a game-changer for your posture.
+Having sufficient mobility, specifically through the ankles, hips, and thoracic spine is not only important for your posture but for keeping injuries at bay, rehabilitation, and setting your body up in a good position to train.
+Understanding mobility has its time and place, and next week we’ll look at how stability exercises can be a game-changer for your posture.

 All the best,